-Not only that, but all these themes are easy to use and include premium content as well as some of the latest tools for personalizing your WordPress membership site.
+Not only that, but all these themes are easy to use.
+They also include premium content, as well as some of the latest tools for personalizing your WordPress membership site.

 But before we get into the list, we want to tell you a bit about MemberPress Courses.

-If you're planning to use MemberPress and include online courses in your memberships, MemberPress Courses is definitely your best bet.
-It's built right in!
+If you’re planning to use MemberPress and include online courses with your memberships, MemberPress Courses is definitely your best bet.
+It’s built right in!

-Once you're signed up for MemberPress and choose your theme, all you need to do is activate MemberPress Courses, then get busy creating your curriculum.
+Once you’re signed up for MemberPress and chosen your theme, all you need to do is activate MemberPress Courses.
+Then get busy creating your curriculum.

-With its drag-and-drop interface, the add-on's 100% visual builder makes creating and selling courses super simple.
+With its drag-and-drop interface, the add-on’s 100% visual builder makes it easy for anyone to create and sell online courses.

 #1 – Divi

-Divi from Elegant Themes is a multipurpose theme that allows you to create any type of website with WordPress.
-In addition to its integrated visual page-builder tool and other customization options, Divi’s growing library of pre-built website templates puts website creation right at your fingertips.
+Divi by Elegant Themes is a multipurpose theme that allows you to create any type of website with WordPress.
+In addition to its integrated visual page-builder tool and other customization options, Divi’s growing library of pre-built templates puts website creation right at your fingertips.

-Among those templates is the LMS layout pack, which you can import to your WordPress website in just a few clicks.
+Among those templates is the LMS layout pack, which you can import to your WordPress site in just a few clicks.

 The pack not only looks professional, it includes two different homepage layouts, templates for your course pages, a pricing-comparison page, and layouts for all the other content your membership site is likely to need.

-You can preview the LMS layout pack on the Elegant Themes website and see for yourself what your membership site could look like with Divi.
-As everything is fully customizable, you can either use these layouts as they are or fire up Divi Builder to start personalizing them.
+You can preview the LMS layout pack on the Elegant Themes website to see what your membership site could look like with Divi.
+Since everything is fully customizable, you can either use these layouts as they are or fire up the Divi Builder to start personalizing them.

 #2 – Astra

-The Astra theme has been created with beginners in mind.
-It’s compatible with LearnDash and MemberPress if you want to start selling courses online as part of your membership site.
-It also works with WooCommerce, so you can add an ecommerce component to your site without any coding experience.
+The Astra theme was created with beginners in mind.
+It’s especially great if you want to start selling courses as part of your membership site.
+And it works with WooCommerce, so you can add an ecommerce component to your site without having to write code.

 Using the Astra theme will save you hours of time because there are no complicated settings or configurations to worry about.
 You can install different starter sites by simply clicking on them and following the instructions provided inside your dashboard.

-If you can't afford to hire an agency or developer to build your membership site for you, but you still want something that looks great, works well on all devices, and is super easy to use, you might give Ultra by Themify a try.
+If you can’t afford to hire an agency or developer to build your membership site for you, but you still want something that looks great, works well on all devices, and is super easy to use, you might give Themify Ultra a try.

 #4 – Binder Pro